Ideas + Advice

 What Is Burnt Sienna Color?

-Burnt Sienna is a deep red-brown color that resembles the earthy substance known as sienna.
+Burnt sienna pigment is a deep red-brown color that resembles the earthy substance known as sienna.

 Sienna, in its natural state, gets its coloring from iron oxide and manganese minerals.
-When heated, the hue of sienna deepens or darkens, creating a “burnt” look.
+When heated, the hue of the earth pigment deepens or darkens, creating a “burnt” look.

 In terms of appearance, burnt sienna is in the family of red clay and terracotta, sharing the same reddish-brown undertones.
 Even though burnt sienna is technically a neutral, its red tint makes it come alive – making it feel like a (non-neutral) color.